Mechanised-Mango-Box/prototype-dataflow/README.md

 ## Python Prototype ⭕
 - Testing concept

+## JS Prototype ❌
+- Add JSON save/load ❌
+- Visual editor ❌

+## FAQ
-- Why not use X?
-Plan to add to a game engine after prototyping, try to use C# features only
+> Why not use X?
+Plan is to add to a game engine after prototyping, try to use C# features only